iclr2020-fsai/FSAI/index.md

 </div>

 ### Q&A
 During the livestream, we encourage you to discuss the workshop content with other participants and to ask questions of our speakers.
-The Q&A tool is at [sli.do](https://app.sli.do/event/wmcmafgi)
+We have two tools, [rocket.chat](https://iclr.rocket.chat/channel/workshop_FSAI) and [sli.do](https://app.sli.do/event/wmcmafgi) (to help with global access) and we'll monitor both.

-<iframe src="https://app.sli.do/event/wmcmafgi" height="100%" width="100%" style="min-height: 580px;"></iframe>
+<iframe src="https://app.sli.do/event/wmcmafgi" height="100%" width="100%" style="min-height: 560px;"></iframe>

 ### Panels
 Our invited speakers and panelists will discuss a mix of curated and audience questions.
 Please suggest topics of discussion on the [Sli.do](https://app.sli.do/event/wmcmafgi) to help us put together the best discussion possible